 Before a seller agrees to sell their business, they want to make sure they get the best deal possible.
 The formal negotiations between the buyer and the seller begin with a letter of intent (LOI) to buy a business.
 It offers the buyer a chance to convey their proposition.
-However, as the negotiations continue, the purchase conditions stated in the letter of intent could change.
-As a result, the letter is not binding.
-Nevertheless, the items discussed in the letter of intent to purchase a business will often be included in the final agreement before purchase.
+However, as the negotiations continue, the purchase conditions stated in it could change.
+As a result, it is not binding.
+Nevertheless, the items discussed in it will often be included in the final agreement before purchase.
 This article will explain what a letter of intent for a business purchase is, who should sign it, and how to write one.

 What is a Letter of Intent?